HariSekhon/Knowledge-Base/travel.md

 This is probably what western feminists would be doing if they weren't [stealing so much of your income](https://avoiceformen.com/featured/research-finds-that-as-a-group-only-men-pay-tax/) via the high tax and inflationary money printing feminist-socialist welfare state.
-I prefer the Moroccan system on this point as it has more consent for men.
-You can safely ignore them.
+I prefer the Moroccan system here as this situation implies more consent for men (you can safely ignore them), but actually the Moroccan tax rates are still far too high (of course they are, they have universal suffrage).

 #### Tangiers